Clinical Trials – Advancing Autoimmune Research

 This open label, Phase I study is for severe refractory Rheumatoid Arthritis and SLE.
 Details to come.

-Please click the link below to view all current clinical trials – updated quarterly with new trials.
+Please open PDF file using the link below, which outlines all current clinical trials – updated quarterly with new trials.